GiftedLane/AWShucks/README.md

-# AWShucks a Learning Journey 🌌
+# AWShucks a Learning Journey (an ACTIVE Work In Progress) 🌌

 A curated repository documenting my expedition into the vast expanse of Amazon Web Services.
 From the foundational bricks to advanced service deployments, and from handy command snippets to complete architectures, this repo serves as a personal AWS handbook.